-Development standards for residential uses within the Planning Area are summarized in Table 6.1.
-Existing uses and structures in established residential neighborhoods that are not in compliance with some of the development standards and design guidelines in this chapter shall be allowed to continue, but subject to the standards for nonconforming uses and structures described in Chapter 7.5.
+Development standards for residential uses within the Specific Plan Area are summarized in Table 6-1.
+Existing uses and structures in established residential neighborhoods that are not in compliance with some of the development and design standards in this chapter shall be allowed to continue, but subject to the standards for nonconforming uses and structures described in Chapter 7.5.

-New residential lots shall be the minimum lot sizes and setbacks indicated in Table 6.1, except porches, stoops, bay windows, balconies, and eaves and overhangs may encroach into setback areas, as indicated in the table below.
+New residential lots shall have the minimum lot sizes and setbacks indicated in Table 6-1, except that porches, stoops, bay windows, balconies, and eaves and overhangs may encroach into setback areas, as indicated in the table below.